manbahadurthapa1248/Age-Restricted-Content-Filtering-Using-Face-Recognition/README.md

 ## 🔞**Age-Restricted Content Filtering Using Face Recognition**

-🚀 **AgeGuard** is a smart **Chrome extension** designed to protect users, especially children, from accessing **adult content, explicit websites, and NSFW material**.
+🚀 This is a smart **Chrome extension** designed to protect users, especially children, from accessing **adult content, explicit websites, and NSFW material**.
 It ensures a **safe browsing experience** by automatically blocking **inappropriate sites** and filtering explicit content based on domain names, keywords, and page content.

 🔒 **Ensure digital safety for kids, students, and workplaces with AgeGuard!**